Data Modeling Concepts | What is Data Modeling | Data Modeling Overview

 A data model visually represents the nature of data, business rules governing the data, and how it will be organized in the database.
 A data model is comprised of two parts logical design and physical design.
 Data Models are created in either Top Down Approach or Bottom-Up Approach.
 In Top-Down Approach, data models are created by understanding and analyzing the business requirements.
 In Bottom Up Approach, data models are created from existing databases, which has no data models.
 IDEF1X is the common notation used in creating data models since it is more descriptive.

+Data Modeling can be broadly classified into OLTP data modeling and OLAP data modeling.
 Data Models are created for OLTP databases by normalizing the data and for OLAP databases, data models are created by de-normalizing the data.
 Data Models cannot be frozen since update will happen on data modeling based on business requirements.
 Data Models looks like a blue print or like a map.
 Data Model is not an exact replica of the database and it will not contain all the objects or code present in the database since several objects are available in database and tonnes and tonnes of code would have been developed by developers.
 Usually Data Models contains the key database objects like tables, columns, relationships, constraints etc.

 Data model helps functional and technical team in designing the database.
 Functional team normally refers to one or more Business Analysts, Business Managers, Subject Matter Experts, End Users etc., and Technical teams refers to one or more programmers, DBAs etc. Data modelers are responsible for designing the data model and they communicate with functional team to get the business requirements and technical teams to implement the database.